nmowens95/nmowens95/README.md

 # 💫 About Me:
-👨‍💻 I'm a backend focused engineer that enjoys exploring data and working on new problems!.<br>🚀 I'm currently working on building an RSS Blog Aggregator with Go, Chi and Postgres!<br>🙇‍♂️ Right now I'm diving deeper into working woth SQl, structuring tables and migrations<br>🤝 I'm open to all different kinds of projects to collab!
+👨‍💻 I'm a data professional that enjoys using data to solve real world problems!.<br>🚀 I'm currently working on building more projects with Power BI! <br>🙇‍♂️ Right now I'm taking the time to learn more in depth data modeling as well as more complex Python analysis.<br>🤝 I'm open to all different kinds of projects to collab!

 # 💻 Tech Used:
 <div align="left">